 In doing so, he admirably addresses global concerns like the impact of modern technology on nature, through one individual and through a family.
 A lot of issues seem to be esoteric and academic, but it’s important to show exactly how these issues affect regular people and the author does a great job of that.

 And yet, Men and Dreams in the Dhauladhar gives a feeling of trying to straddle too many things in one go.
 The language is simple but the narrative is really loose and several parts are difficult to read.
 The descriptions are long and intense and it takes a long time for the author to get to the point.

 There are too many characters and it’s difficult to keep track of all of them.
 In fact, the first 100 pages just seem like character sketches of one new character after another.
 The worst part is half of these characters don’t even seem important to the larger plot, so it’s strange that the author would spend so much time building them up.

 The writing is also quite stoic, listing people’s stories like a list of incidents, and devoid of emotion.
 This makes it difficult for the reader to show any real empathy for any of them.
-This disconnect and lack of emotional investment in the characters is what makes the book disappointing, because the book is definitely more character than plot-driven.
+This disconnect and lack of emotional investment in the characters are what makes the book disappointing because the book is definitely more character than plot-driven.

 There were definitely moments in the Men and Dreams in the Dhauladhar that were engaging and well-written, and I felt the worst for those passages because they were let down by a loose plot and narrative.
 Some of the scenes will stay with me, and because I will try to build a life and a world for the characters on my own, and I will wonder what could have happened to them, in other scenarios and settings.